-Is the COVID pandemic presenting us with a new opportunity in the field of psychedelic-assisted psychotherapy?
+Is the COVID pandemic presenting us with a new opportunity in the field to offer psychedelic-assisted psychotherapy online?
 Can we collaborate with patients to offer virtual sessions safely and effectively?
 If so, what are the implications of this new way of providing treatment?
-Join Dr. Eric Sienknecht, PsyD and Veronika Gold, LMFT in an exploration of offering ketamine-assisted psychotherapy during social distancing.
+Join Dr. Eric Sienknecht, PsyD and Veronika Gold, LMFT in an exploration of offering ketamine-assisted psychotherapy online during social distancing.

 The question on hand became: How could we best respond to this potential healthcare crisis?